Table of Contents

 While the scale of activity remains modest, the restart marks an important shift.
 MSEI has moved from being an inactive exchange to a functioning market platform.
 It may not be a big move in terms of volumes or liquidity, but it is clearly a step in the right direction.

-Slow Progress, But In the right direction
+Slow Progress, But In the Right Direction

 For any exchange, competing with NSE and BSE is not easy, especially one returning after a long pause.
 Hence, MSEI has chosen a cautious path.